What Do Pharmacists Do? Roles and Responsibilities

 While the specific role of a pharmacist varies depending on where they work, their fundamental duties typically include some mix of the following:

-• Verifying dosage on medications prescribed by health care providers
+• Verifying dosage on medications prescribed by healthcare providers

 • Preparing prescriptions according to prescriber instructions